A Homeschool Enrichment program

 Mondays and Wednesdays:

-- Camp Roots (Fridays) will meet at St. Edward Park.
+- Camp Roots (Fridays) meets at St. Edward Park.

 - $1250 a quarter